-Currently, the Surry County Health & Nutrition Center is offering vaccines to those in Phase 1b, those 75 years of age and older, who live in Surry County.
+Currently, the Surry County Health & Nutrition Center is offering vaccines to those in Phase 4, everyone who wants a COVID-19 vaccination.
 Visit https://www.surveymonkey.com/r/22CBXKF and complete the survey to preregister for your COVID-19 vaccination or 336-401-8400, option 8.

 Latest Updates Effective March 10th

 Effective February 9, 2021

 Following a 4-week, temporary suspension of some elective surgeries and procedures (Jan.
 4-Feb.
 9), Northern Regional Hospital, resumed all surgeries and procedures effective February 9th.

 Northern Regional Hospital announced today that COVID-19 tests are now available at their outreach laboratory located at 810 Worth Street, across from the hospital’s emergency department.
 Currently, the collection site is open for walk-ins from 7:00am until 12 Noon, Monday – Friday.